devvrath123/neuralnetworksfromscratch/README.md

 $$\theta_{t+1} = \theta_t - v_t$$

-Where $v_t$ is the velocity (or accumulated gradient) at time step $t$. $\gamma$ is the momentum coefficient, determining how much previous velocity is retained. $\eta$ is the learning rate. $$\nabla_\theta J(\theta)$$ is the gradient of the cost function w.r.t $$\theta$$, which is either the weights or biases
+Where $v_t$ is the velocity (or accumulated gradient) at time step $t$. $\gamma$ is the momentum coefficient (0.9 in our case), determining how much previous velocity is retained. $\eta$ is the learning rate. $$\nabla_\theta J(\theta)$$ is the gradient of the cost function w.r.t $$\theta$$, which is either the weights or biases

-Since we are also using MiniBatch gradient descent, the weight and bias gradients are divided by the batch size.
-MiniBatch gradient descent calculates the gradients over a random batch of the data instead of iterating through every single sample in the training data.
+Since we are also using MiniBatch gradient descent, the weight and bias gradients are divided by the batch size (64 in our case).
+MiniBatch gradient descent calculates the gradients over a random batch of the training data instead of iterating through every single sample.
 The weights and biases are updated once per batch instead of sample, making training much faster and computationally efficient.

+The variants with dropout also use learning rate decay as another optimizer to help the network converge better.
+Decay is calculated using a decay factor:

+$$\eta_j = \frac {\eta_{j-1}}{(1 + d \cdot j)}

+Where $j$ represents the current iteration/epoch. $\eta$ is the learning rate and $d$ is the decay factor.

 In the case of convolutional neural networks, we have the same $Y = W \cdot X + b$ forward pass, but instead of a weights matrix it is a matrix of kernels/filters, depending on how many filters are used, so essentially a matrix of matrices.
-The connection between each neuron in the convolutional layers is represented instead by a convolution with a kernel, rather than a dot product with a weight (as seen with MLPs). $X$ is the matrix of input images with the shape (batch size, channel, height, width).
+The connection between each neuron in the convolutional layers is represented instead by a convolution with a kernel, rather than a dot product with a weight (as seen with MLPs).
+Each neuron here is also 'biased'. $X$ is the matrix of input images with the shape (batch size, channel, height, width).
 The channel is just 1 in our case because the data is made up of grayscale images.
 The output shape changes after every convolution layer.
 Height of the result is given by: $H_{out} = H_{in} - K + 1$, where K is the kernel size.
 The same formula applies for the width, where we simply substitute width in place of height.
+This formula only works with zero padding and stride = 1.

-Instead of using nested for loops in combination with the convolve2d/correlate2d functions from the scipy library to convolve the filters and the input images, we use the im2col algorithm.
+Instead of using nested for loops in combination with the convolve2d/correlate2d functions from the scipy library to convolve the filters and the input images during the forward pass, we use the im2col algorithm.
 This is much faster because it converts the convolution operation into a single matrix multiplication.
 It works by extracting the positions of the input image matrix that the filter would slide over and makes them columns of a matrix.
 That matrix is then multiplied with the flattened kernel.
 The result is a convolution.
 While it is computationally faster, it does use more memory than the alternative.

 Some max pooling layers are also used in our CNN architecture.
 They essentially perform dimensionality reduction on the input.
 They slide a 2x2 mask with a stride of 2 over the input and take the maximum value.
 This basically preserves the most significant/important features in the image and discards the rest, helping the network generalise better.
 Since we are using a 2x2 mask with stride = 2, it halves the size, improving speed.